ivedantsharma/Expense-Tracker-Application/README.md

 - **Cors**: Cross-Origin Resource Sharing middleware for Express.
 - **Dotenv**: Loads environment variables from a .env file.
 - **Nodemon**: Utility for automatically restarting Node.js applications.

+If you find Expense Tracker Application helpful or interesting, please consider giving it a star ⭐ on GitHub!
+Your support means a lot and helps others discover the project.

+This project is developed purely for educational and learning purposes.
+Contributions, feedback, and suggestions are always welcome!